aws-samples/serverless-patterns/sfn-glue-sync-cdk/README.md

 Re-run the following CLI command to get the latest status of the staefunction execution and confirm the  `status` is `SUCCEEDED`.

-Note - It may take few seconds more for statefunction execution to complete after glue job is completed.
+:information_source: It might take some time for the statefunction execution to complete after glue job is completed.

 ```bash
 aws stepfunctions describe-execution --execution-arn  "{executionArn}"